 Orange: The equivalent of Cherry MX Browns.
 It has a slightly lighter actuation force (45G) than the Razer Greens, and does away with the clicky sound, making it ideal for someone who loves their tactile feedback but doesn't want to make a lot of noise in the process.
 It has the same actuation point (1.9 mm) and travel distance (4 mm).

-Yellow: Razer’s linear switch is one of the fastest and lightest on the mainstream market today.
-They’re light (45G) and silent and that combined with very little actuation travel (actuation point at 1.2 mm with a total travel of 3.5 mm) make these a very light and swift switch.
+Yellow: Razer's linear switch.
+They're light (45G) and silent and that combined with very little actuation travel (actuation point at 1.2 mm with a total travel of 3.5 mm) make these a very light and swift switch.

 Romer-G Tactile: This is, as you could've guessed by the name, Logitech's tactile switch.
 It has minimal travel distance (3.2 mm total distance, 1.5 mm actuation point) and a very low actuation force (45G), meaning that it's a very swift feeling switch with a nice tactile bump to it.